Overview of Glamis Sand Dunes

 - OHV’S ON ROADWAYS.
-No person shall operate or drive an off-highway vehicle on a roadway, except to cross at an angle of approximately 90 degrees and in a quick and safe manner.
+No person shall operate or drive an OHV on a roadway, except to cross at an angle of approximately 90 degrees and in a quick and safe manner.

 - HELMET USAGE.
-All persons, regardless of age, who operate or ride all terrain vehicles (ATV’s) on public lands in California must wear an approved safety helmet.
+All persons, regardless of age, who operate or ride ATVs on public lands in California must wear an approved safety helmet.

 - CARRYING OF PASSENGERS.
-A person operating a recreational off-highway vehicle with a model year of 2014 or later on lands, as described in Section 38001, shall not allow a passenger to occupy a separate seat location not designed and provided by the manufacturer for a passenger. (b) Seats that are installed in a separate seat location not designed and provided by the manufacturer for a passenger in a vehicle with a model year of 2013 or earlier on lands, as described in Section 38001, may be occupied by a passenger if the occupant of the seat is fully contained inside of the vehicle’s rollover protection structure at all times while the vehicle is being operated.
+Carrying a passenger is not allowed on ATVs from 2014 and older unless designated by the manufacturer as a 2 Up ATV.
+OHVs from 2013 and earlier can carry a passenger if the occupant of the seat is fully contained inside the vehicle’s rollover protection structure at all times while the vehicle is being operated.
 Passengers must be able to grasp the handhold while properly restrained with back against the seat back.

 - SPEED LAWS.
-1. Basic speed law: Don’t operate an off-highway vehicle faster than it is safe for conditions (VC 38305).
-The speed limit within 50 feet of any campground, campsite, or concentration of people or animals shall be under 15 m.p.h. unless changed as authorized by the code.
+Don’t operate an OHV faster than it is safe for conditions.
+The speed limit within 50 feet of any campground, campsite, or concentration of people or animals is < 15 mph.

 - REQUIRED EQUIPMENT.
-According to California State law, any off highway vehicle must be equipped with an approved muffler, brakes, and spark arrestor.
-Headlight and taillight are required for operation at night.
-Tail lights must include at least one red light.
+All OHVs must have an approved muffler, brakes, and spark arrestor.
+Headlights and taillights are required to operate at night.
+Taillights must include at least one red light.

 - LIGHT PROHIBITION.
 A person shall not display a flashing or steady burning red or blue warning light on an off-highway motor vehicle except as permitted by Section 21055 or when an extreme hazard exists.

 - ENVIRONMENTAL DAMAGE.
-No person shall operate on off-highway vehicle in a manner likely to cause environmental damage.
+No person shall operate on OHV in a manner likely to cause environmental damage.

 - FIREARMS.
-California State law – Firearms must not be discharged within 150 yards of residences, buildings, campsites, occupied areas, recreational areas, or domestic livestock.
+It is illegal to discharge firearms within 150 yards of residences, buildings, campsites, occupied areas, recreational areas, or domestic livestock.
 No shooting from or across any road.
 No shooting from a vehicle.
 It is unlawful to carry a loaded weapon in a vehicle.

 California OHV Laws